3 Free Demolition Estimate Templates (2026)

 Photo documentation.
 Attach site photos directly to the estimate.
 Show the customer exactly what you saw on the site walk and reference specific conditions that affect pricing.

 Mobile estimating.
-Start the estimate on site from your phone while you are doing the walk-through.
+Start the estimate on site from your phone or tablet while you are doing the walk-through.
 Add line items as you spot them.
 Finish and polish the estimate at the office.
 Everything syncs.

 Electronic signatures.
 Send the estimate by email or text and get approval with a digital signature.
 No more chasing paper copies.